sairaawahid/Data-Science-in-Python-Data-Prep-EDA/README.md

 # Data Science in Python: Data Preparation & EDA

-This repository documents my learning through a project-based course focused on the core building blocks of data science using Python.
-It covers the complete workflow from data gathering to exploratory data analysis (EDA) and feature engineering for machine learning.
+> Transforming raw data into meaningful insight.
+One dataset at a time.

 ## Overview

-The course introduces fundamental concepts in data science and machine learning, followed by a deep dive into data preparation and exploratory analysis.
-All work in this repository is based on practical exercises and projects designed to simulate real-world data science tasks.

-Throughout the course, I work as a Jr. Data Scientist at a fictional company, **Maven Music**, analyzing customer data to uncover insights into customer churn.
+This repository captures my journey of building a strong foundation in data science through hands-on, project-based learning in Python.

+Rather than approaching data science as a collection of tools, this work focuses on developing a structured way of thinking — how to move from ambiguous problems to clear, data-driven insights.

+Working as a Jr. Data Scientist on a simulated business case (**Maven Music**), I analyze customer data to understand patterns in churn and user behavior.
+Each notebook reflects not just technical execution, but the reasoning and decision-making behind it.

+## What This Work Represents

+This repository is not just coursework.
+It represents:

+- Learning how to **translate business problems into analytical questions**
+- Developing the ability to **work with imperfect, real-world data**
+- Building intuition for **what to explore, what to question, and what to ignore**
+- Practicing how to **extract signal from noise through structured analysis**

-## Key Learning Areas
+## 🔍 Core Focus Areas

 - Understanding the Data Science Workflow
 - Supervised vs Unsupervised Learning